-Review ratings Model suitable to move to next step in FHMS?
-Ok The element or parameter being used is modelled correctly Yes Minor Issue is unlikely to significantly affect model results Yes Major Issue compromises the model and should be rectified, but may be resolved by explanation or acceptance of model limitations.To be determined in discussion with GWRC Critical Issue severely compromises the model and should be rectified before No Other categories Future data collection Identifies where additional future data collection could result in model improvements in the future.
+Review rating Model suitable to move to next step in FHMS?
+Ok The element or parameter being used is modelled correctly Yes Minor Issue is unlikely to significantly affect model results Yes Major Issue compromises the model and should be rectified, but may be resolved by explanation or acceptance of model limitations.
+To be determined in discussion with GWRC Critical Issue severely compromises the model and should be rectified before moving to the next step of the FHMS.
+No Other categories Future data collection Identifies where additional future data collection could result in model improvements in the future.
 Yes

-Table P3-1 Review rating table
+Table P3-1Review rating table